-Dear Parents/Guardians,
+Dear Parents/Guardians & Students,

-We are so glad that you have chosen to enroll your child at Lamprey River Elementary School, a place where students can learn and grow together!
-Our staff are here to support your child, and you, throughout your time here in the elementary school.
+We are so happy that you are a part of our school community here at Lamprey River Elementary School.
+LRES is a Kindergarten through 3rd grade school, a place where students can learn and grow together!
+Our staff are here to support our students and their families, throughout their time here at the elementary school.
 In partnership with you, we will work together to realize the mission of the Raymond School District, which is to ensure high levels of learning for all.
 Through innovation and collaboration with our community, we will encourage and challenge each student with a rigorous and relevant program.

-We hope that you will consider getting involved in our school community by attending school events, volunteering, and joining our PTO.
-It is important to your child's success, that you keep open communication with your child's teacher and the school.
-Please reach out to the school administration or district office, if you have any questions or need assistance.
-We are here for you and your child.
+We hope that you will consider getting involved in our school community by attending school events, volunteering, and joining our active PTO (Parent Teacher Organization).
+It is important to your childrens' success that you stay connected with the teachers and staff at our school.
+Please reach out to the school staff, administration, or district office, if you have any questions or need assistance.
+We are here for students and families.

-This student handbook is a reference intended to provide you with specific information about our school and district practices and policies.
-It should provide clarity for a range of topics that pertain specific to our elementary school.
-If you need further clarification regarding anything in this handbook or have any questions about a process or policy not addressed in this handbook, please reach out to the educators at Lamprey River Elementary School.
+This student handbook is a reference intended to provide students and families with specific information about our school and district practices and policies.
+It should provide clarity for a range of topics specific to Lamprey River Elementary School.
+If you need further clarifications regarding anything in this handbook or have specific questions about a process or policy not addressed in this handbook, please reach out to the staff at LRES.
 We are excited to begin another school year at Lamprey River Elementary School.
-We hope that you and your child are equally excited.
-There are so many wonderful learning opportunities to look forward to in the 2019-2020 school year!
+We hope that you are equally as excited.
+There are so many wonderful learning opportunities and experiences to look forward to in the 2020-2021 school year!